SOERF/convert-json-to-env-action/README.md

 # Convert Json to Env Action

-This action converts all attributes in a single level json file into upper case env format.
+Parses a JSON file and converts all non-nested attributes to env variables.

 ## Inputs

 json-file: The path to the json file
+json-attribute: Dot notated path of nested object

 ## Outputs: